About - Staff Member - Guido Lobrano

 Areas of Expertise:

-With respect to digital policy, he led BusinessEurope’s work around the conclusion of Europe’s i2010 Strategy and the Digital Agenda for Europe (2012), as well as the 2015 Digital Single Market (DSM) and Digitising European Industry strategies.
-He was in charge of privacy issues, e-commerce rules, the work on data, sharing economy and platforms, among others.
-In his ten years at BusinessEurope, Guido covered several key legal and policy debates from a cross-sectoral industry perspective.
-He was, for example, involved in the 2008-2009 EU Telecoms Framework Review, the debate on collective redress, the potential introduction of an EU-level class action scheme in Europe, the legislative process leading to the adoption of the General Data Protection Regulation (GDPR), the invalidation of the EU-US Safe Harbor Framework and the introduction of Privacy Shield.
+He led the association’s advocacy on Europe’s i2010 Strategy and the Digital Agenda for Europe (2012), as well as the 2015 Digital Single Market (DSM) and Digitising European Industry strategies.
+He was in charge of privacy and data issues, e-commerce, sharing economy and platforms among others.
+He covered key legal and policy debates from a cross-sectoral industry perspective, including the 2008-2009 EU Telecoms Review, collective redress (EU-level class action schemes), the process leading to the General Data Protection Regulation (GDPR), the transition from the EU-US Safe Harbor to Privacy Shield.

 Guido began his professional career working in law firms in the United States, France, Italy and Belgium, on international and EU law.
 He is a frequent speaker on a variety of topics, particularly technology and competition policies.
 He received his law degree in Italy at the University of Sassari and an Erasmus diploma from the University of Vienna.

 The Importance of the European Union’s ICT Ecosystem